beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

 ```

 ### Layer
-- `Layer` is a struct that represents a layer of neurons
+- `Layer` is the struct that represents a layer of neurons in the network
 ```rust
 pub struct Layer<N> where N: Neuron + Clone + Send + 'static {
     neurons: Vec<N>,                // neurons in a layer